cifanip/quantitative-finance/cases/03_pairs_trading/index.md

 A number of issues arise in real-world time-series.

+1. The main underlying assumption is that time-series are well approximated by model (1.0).

-1. Suppose one has data on $N$ time-series and seeks to find the cointegration relations among groups od dimension $K$.
+2. Suppose one has data on $N$ time-series and seeks to find the cointegration relations among groups od dimension $K$.
 The total number of relevant combinations is

 $$
 \frac{N!}{K!(N-K)!}
 $$

 which for fixed $K$ scales as $\sim N^K/K!$.
+For large $N$, this search can become computationally prohibitive.

-A second, more difficult problem, stems from the fact that one has only access to historical values.
+3. A second, more difficult problem, stems from the fact that one has only access to historical values.
 It is on these datasets that $\beta$ is computed.
 In actual trading a portfolio $\beta'y_t$ is constructed when a position is opened and $\beta$ held fixed until the position is closed.
 However, there is no guarantee that $\beta$ will stay approximately the same within this trading time window.
 In fact, it often varies continuously with time rather than being constant.

 [^1]: Kilian, L., 2006.
 New introduction to multiple time series analysis, by helmut lütkepohl, springer, 2005.
 Econometric theory.